-In the Computer Science Large Practical you will be creating Android project resources such as XML documents and Kotlin files which will form part of your implementation, to be submitted in Part 3 of this practical.
+In the Software Engineering Large Practical you will be creating Android project resources such as XML documents and Java classes which will form part of your implementation, to be submitted in Part 3 of this practical.
 These resources should be placed under version control in a source code repository using the Git version control system.
-The hosting service which we recommend is BitBucket (https://bitbucket.org/), because this offers free, private Git repositories for small projects.
+The hosting service which we recommend is BitBucket (https://bitbucket.org/), which currently offers free, private Git repositories for small projects.
 Create a login on the BitBucket service and create a Git repository there referring to Figure 1.4 for an example of how to set up such a repository.